 Accommodation in Cefalù

 We stayed in a wonderful hotel in Cefalù overlooking the sea with a swimming pool and private beach so we went back to the hotel in the afternoon to use the private facilities and relax.
-It was like being on a cruise ship as you were surrounded by sea.
+It was like being on a cruise ship as you could only see the sea.

 Early evening we walked back into town to enjoy the evening atmosphere of Cefalù.
 What an atmosphere!